jsummers/deark/readme.md

    specific options in technical.md.
    In a few contexts, -a has some other type of "do more" function.
 -o &lt;name>
-   Output filenames begin with this string.
+   Make output filenames start with this string.
 This can include a directory path.
 Default is "output", except in some cases when using -zip/-tar.
 -t &lt;name>
    Use exactly this filename for the first (and presumably only) output file.